cauetron/iphan-model/README.md

 ## Commands

+> ESC - close the program

+> p - pause the program / allows you to use your mouse again

-> w - walk one step into de Z-axis
+> w - walk one step into Z-axis

-> s - walk one step into de negative Z-axis
+> s - walk one step into negative Z-axis

-> d - walk one step into de X-axis
+> d - walk one step into X-axis

-> a - walk one step into de negative X-axis
+> a - walk one step into negative X-axis

-> q - walk one step into de Y-axis
+> q - walk one step into Y-axis

-> e - walk one step into de negative Y-axis
+> e - walk one step into negative Y-axis

 > c - hide/show the ceiling

 > f - hide/show the ceiling frame

-> b - hide/show the walls of the building
+> b - hide/show the building structure

+> u - hide/show the stair

-> h - hide/show objects with a lot of details
+> h - hide all of the objects with a lot of details

+> j - show all of the objects with a lot of details

-> n -
+> n - decrease the velocity of the movement

-> m -
+> m - increase the velocity of the movement

 > 1 - open the first door